-If you’re looking for an alternative to sweat pants and skinny jeans to add to your post-lockdown wardrobe, paperbag pants could be the perfect choice.
+If you’re looking for a stylish but comfy alternative to sweatpants, paperbag pants could be the perfect choice.

-According to Lyst, searches for paperbag pants have risen by 21% since March and we predict the interest in them will continue to grow.
+According to Lyst, I’m not the only one.
+Last year, searches for paperbag pants rose by 21% from March and we predict the interest in them will continue to grow.

 What are paperbag pants?